martynbiz/cattlog/README.md

 ### Initialize config ###

-Cattlog requires a cattlog.json config file at the root of the project to know where to scan source, save to file, filter to use etc:
+Cattlog requires a cattlog.json config file at the root of the project to know where to scan source, save to file, adapter to use etc:

     ./vendor/bin/cattlog init